Diagram-Driven Course Questions Generation: Appendix

 KC-VQG \cite{liu-etal-2024-knowledge} presents a knowledge-guided framework that combines topic-aware visual attention and Large Language Model (LLM) generated knowledge for question generation.
 The model integrates three components: a topic-aware visual feature extractor, a knowledge extractor with discriminative filtering, and a GPT-2 based decoder, enabling it to generate questions that incorporate both explicit visual information and implicit commonsense knowledge about specified topics.

+LV2-Net \cite{liu-etal-2024-look} integrates logical verification into both knowledge acquisition and question generation processes, hence its designation as LVˆ2-Net.
+By performing a dual logical structure check—examining the relationships between visual content (V), attributes (A), knowledge (K), ground-truth answers, and the generated questions (Q) at two distinct stages within the knowledge-based visual question generation (KB-VQG) pipeline—LV2-Net is capable of producing a diverse range of insightful knowledge-driven visual questions.

-For \textbf{large vision-language models} (VLMs), whether open-source or closed-source, we selected three reference questions for each concept.
-These reference questions, along with target and concept textual constraints, are incorporated into the prompt during the VLM's question generation process to obtain final outputs.
+For \textbf{large vision-language models} (VLMs), whether open-source or closed-source, we selected three reference questions for each course.
+These reference questions, along with target and course textual constraints, are incorporated into the prompt during the VLM's question generation process to obtain final outputs.

 \textbf{Open-Source Large vision-language models:}